Q. HOW DO I BECOME “A FRIEND” OF THE PORTAGE SENIOR CENTER?

-Q. YOU MENTION THE FRIENDS BOARD.
+Q. I SEE THERE IS A BOARD OF DIRECTORS FOR THE FRIENDS OF THE PSC.
 WHO IS ON THE BOARD AND WHAT DO THEY DO?

 A. The members of the Friends Board of Directors are noted on their website.
 Currently, there are nine members—some are also PSC members, others are not.
 Some are retired—others are not.
 All are dedicated to raising funds to assist the Portage Senior Center.
 The Friends mission is to raise more money from more people so that the PSC continues to grow and flourish as a “Center” for seniors in the greater Portage area.